swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 `final` and cannot override another property.
 * A property with a wrapper cannot be `lazy`, `@NSCopying`, `@NSManaged`, `weak`, or `unowned`.
 * A property with a wrapper must be the only property declared within its enclosing declaration (e.g., `@Lazy var (x, y) = /* ... */` is ill-formed).
+* A property with a wrapper shall not define a getter or setter.
 * The `value` property and (if present) `init(initialValue:)` of a property wrapper type shall have the same access as the property wrapper type.
+* The `wrapperValue` property, if present, shall have the same access as the property wrapper type.
+* The `init()` initializer, if present, shall have the same access as the property wrapper type.

 ## Impact on existing code